 How to Make

-Put the lid on and bring to a rolling boil for 10 minutes.
+2. Put the lid on and bring to a rolling boil for 10 minutes.
 Shut the heat off, but keep the pot on the element with the lid on tightly.
 Let them soak for a minimum of one hour.
+After an hour of soaking time, they will have swollen and changed in color.
+Drain and rinse.

-While they are soaking, prep the rest of the ingredients.
+3. While they are soaking, prep the rest of the ingredients.
 Chop up the vegetables for the holy trinity of onion, celery, and bell pepper.
 I've added a large peeled carrot to help absorb some of the indigestible sugars.

-Add the spices (red pepper flakes, cayenne pepper, black pepper, thyme, and paprika).
+4. Add the spices (red pepper flakes, cayenne pepper, black pepper, thyme, and paprika).
 Stir constantly and cook for one minute.

 Cover and bring to a boil.
 Lower the heat to medium low and simmer for 3 hours with the lid askew.
 Stir occasionally so they don't stick to the bottom of the pot.

-You can also mash with the back of a wooden spoon or with the tings of a fork right in the pot.
+8. Place in a bowl and mash with a potato masher.
+You can also mash with the back of a wooden spoon or with the tines of a fork right in the pot.
 This technique will help you achieve a creamy texture.

-Once the ham hocks are cool enough to touch, cut the meat off the bone and chop it up.
+9. Once the meaty ham hocks are cool enough to touch, cut the meat off the bone and chop it up.
 Add most of the ham back to the pot and keep some back for garnish.

 Remove the bay leaves and the carrot.

-Pro Tips
+Expert Tips

 - Want to adjust the spices?
 Fine tune the seasonings in the last 15 minutes, and add the salt at this time.